 But these rules make a lot of assumptions, most of them based on investing wisdom from the 1980s.
 One assumption is that stocks are a lot riskier than bonds and that bonds offer steady income rather than just gaining in value.

 In reality, over the last 30 years, stocks have become a lot less risky for retail investors who are able to invest in funds that own stocks in a diversified portfolio.
-And because governments all over the world have been printing money to contain their economies through the 2008 Great Recession and the COVID-19 crisis that began in 2020, the yield on bonds — the cash income you get for holding them — has dropped to nearly nothing.
+Dividend stocks in particular can be an interesting solution for retirees, especially those interested in boosting regular income.

 What is a dividend stock?

 Dividend stocks are shares of companies that pay investors some of their profits at regular intervals (usually quarterly).
 Not all companies pay dividends on their stock, so not all stocks are dividend stocks.